Salma22C/SalmaMohamedKassem/SalmaKassem.md

-I’m a *Cloud Engineer* and *AI Practitioner*, passionate about AI and cloud computing.
-With **2x AWS certifications**, I enjoy solving complex problems, collaborating on innovative projects, and continuously learning.
+I’m a *Cloud Engineer* and *AI Practitioner*, passionate about AI and cloud computing.I enjoy solving complex problems, collaborating on innovative projects, and continuously learning.
 When I’m not working on tech, I love reading, writing, and exploring new ideas.

 ## 🎓 Certifications: